Charelk2/Flinkdink2/README.md

 The application now uses a `NavBar` component on the home screen.
 It shows a back/home icon, a centered **FlinkDink** title, and a circular settings button.
 Other screens continue to display the progress header with week, day, and session information.
 Clicking the settings button now opens a simple **Dashboard** route showing overall progress and reset options.
 Parents can also jump to any of the 52 weeks from the Dashboard.
 Selecting a week loads its curriculum or displays "empty" if no data exists.
+When unlocked, the Dashboard now shows a large progress header with your current week, day, session and streak.
+It reuses the same session dots as the home screen.

 ## Accessibility